panva/jose/docs/types/interfaces/JWEKeyManagementHeaderParameters.md

 #### Deprecated

-You should not use this parameter.
-It is only intended for testing and vector validation purposes.
+For testing and vector validation only.

 ***